ABOUT THE CONTEST

 The 2018 Planetary Health Photography Contest is open to all individuals at least 18 years of age from any country or geographic region.
 The contest is free to enter.
 Each person entering can submit up to two photographs.
 Each entry must be accompanied by individual captions which are complete and accurate, sufficient to convey the circumstances in which each photograph was taken.
 Disguising or misrepresenting the origin of the content is cause for disqualification.

 Each photograph, in its entirety, must be original material taken by the 2018 Planetary Health Photography Contest entrant.
 By entering the contest, entrant represents, acknowledges, and warrants that the submitted photographs and project is an original work created solely by the entrant, that the photographs do not infringe on the copyrights, trademarks, moral rights, rights of privacy/publicity or intellectual property rights of any person or entity, and that no other party has any right, title, claim, or interest in the photograph.
+For persons or patients featured in photographs, photographers must obtain and keep written consent from the individual, or, where this is not an option, their next of kin.
+Individuals must complete the release waiver (found below) and retain copies of the signed forms.
 Photographs that include sculptures, statues, paintings, and other works of art will be accepted as long as they do not constitute copyright infringement or fraud.
 When photographing the work of others, it must be as an object in its environment and not a full-frame close-up of another person's art.
 Each photograph must not, in the sole and unfettered discretion of the 2018 Planetary Health Photography Contest judges, contain objectionable or inappropriate content.